 - The number of refugees allowed into the US has dropped precipitously from 95,000 in 2016 to 22,000 in 2017 to an estimate of 15,000 in 2018.

-What does it mean to be a sanctuary congregation?
+What does it mean to be

 As a sanctuary congregation, we will not be providing physical sanctuary to undocumented immigrants, but will partner with other organizations and faith communities in activities that support immigrant communities.
 We will continue, strengthen and expand activities that the Immigrant and Refugee Hevrah and the Economic Justice Hevrah have initiated over the past several years.